Carl Lavia and Lorna Le Bredonchel are creating large-scale ink-sketches of every single UK city

 A portrait of the whole UK.

-Carl and Lorna are documenting every single city within the UK - each artwork takes between 2-4 months to research and create and is placed on public display within its respective city.
+Carl and Lorna are documenting every single city within the UK - each artwork takes between 3-5 months to research, create, and is placed on public display within its respective city.

-From a distance, the work looks like a traditional map, showing an aerial view of roads, bridges, streets, familiar buildings, monuments, and well-known landmarks; a closer inspection reveals a lightweight impressionist style, structures hovering and disintegrating, suggesting the process of creation, collapse, and re-creation, mirroring the dynamic rhythm of the city itself, the universal and the personal, in perpetual, transformation.
+From a distance, the work looks like a traditional map, showing an aerial view of roads, bridges, streets, familiar buildings, monuments, and well-known landmarks; a closer inspection reveals a lightweight impressionist style, structures hovering and disintegrating, suggesting the process of creation, collapse, and re-creation, mirroring the dynamic rhythm of the city itself.

 Carl and Lorna began their collaborative project in Birmingham in Oct 2016, followed by the cities of Manchester and Edinburgh in 2017.